Alan AI basics¶

 Can I get a coffee?

-Together with the pattern, in the voice command you define the action that must be triggered when this command is invoked.
-For example, you can play a response to the user or send a command to the client app to perform some activity on the app side.
+Along with the pattern, the script developer defines the action that must be executed when this intent is triggered.
+For example, the AI assistant can play a response to the user or send a command to the client app to do some app-side activity.

-Just like in real world conversations, in voice scripts some user commands may have meaning only within a context.
-For example, when interacting with a weather forecast voice assistant, the user can ask:
+Similar to real-world conversations, dialog scripts can involve user queries that are only meaningful within a particular context.
+For example, when interacting with a weather forecast assistant, the user can ask:

 And what about tomorrow?
-To answer this question in the best way, Alan needs to understand the situation to which the user is referring — know the location the user is asking about.
+To provide an optimal response, the assistant needs to comprehend the specific context the user is referring to — the location the user is asking about.

-axios and request to make API calls from the voice script
+axios and request to make API calls from the dialog script

 moment-timezone and luxon to work with time